dnshariprasad/RxAndroid/README.md

 # RxAndroid with Retrofit

-### More Words...
+### Rx

 * Rx stands for Reactive Extensions.
 * Term Rx Created by Microsoft.
-* It is not a new language, It is just an other library.
+* It is not a new language, It is just an other library say Retrofit, Glide etc.,

 ### Anatomy
 1. Observable